django-cms/django-cms/docs/topics/commonly_used_plugins.rst

 Available on `GitHub (divio/djangocms-video) <http://github.com/divio/djangocms-video>`_
 and on `PyPi (djangocms-video) <https://pypi.python.org/pypi/djangocms-video>`_.

-Plays Video Files or Youtube / Vimeo Videos.
+Plays Video Files or YouTube / Vimeo Videos.
 Uses the `OSFlashVideoPlayer
 <http://github.com/FlashJunior/OSFlashVideoPlayer>`_.
 When uploading videos use either
-.flv files or h264 encoded video files.
+``.flv`` files or H264 encoded video files.

 Please install it using ``pip`` or similar and be sure you have the following in your project's :setting:`django:INSTALLED_APPS` setting::